 - jQuery | :nth-child() Selector

-- How to get specific number of child elements using CSS?
+- How to select all children of an element except the last child using CSS?

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.